bryanvaz/hubscreen/README.md

 This project and the code therein was not created by and is not supported by HubSpot, Inc or any of its affiliates.

+Hubscreen is provided on an AS-IS basis.
+Any use of of this code in a business environment should be subjected to additional functional and integration testing prior to release.

 ## Copyright

 Copyright (c) 2016 IMIT Advisory Limited.
 See LICENSE.txt for further details.